MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Note from KH18:

 ‘In case of MnS, no infrared data was available, which includes in particular the sulphur feature.
 Here, we follow the approach of Morley et al. (2012) and use extrapolations based on the other two sulphur-bearing species Na2S and ZnS to reconstruct the missing part.’

+Note from Daniel Kitzmann:

+'I took the real index directly from the Table 1 in Huffman & Wild and extended it using their Fig. 5.
+The imaginary part has also been taken from Fig. 5, with the missing data reconstructed by using the Kramers-Kronig relations.'

+'Since, as far I as I was aware when I made the compilation, no MnS data was available that covered the sulphur feature, I used the same approach as explained in one of Caroline Morley's papers.
+We both took the sulphur feature from NaS2 and transplanted it into the data for MnS.
+In my case, I only took the real part from NaS2 and then used the Kramers-Kronig relations to compute the imaginary part.
+My choice of using NaS2 is, therefore, mainly influenced by Caroline's paper.
+Technically, one could have also used ZnS just as well, I suppose.
+However, both choices are probably equally wrong in the end.
+Without adequate MnS data in the wavelength region of the expected sulphur feature, we therefore should be very careful in trusting our data set too much.'

 Refractive Index References:
 --------------